TheCodingBarista/the-coffee-project/README.md

-# The Coffee Project is an inventory management system for The Cafe Sinatra, a small chain of coffee shops.
+# The Coffee Project is an inventory management system for The Cafe Sinatra, a fictional small chain of coffee shops.

 ## Installation